 4. Make accountability a habit

-It’s not enough to just talk about accountability - as a leader, you need to implement actionable steps to ensure that accountability is woven into your workplace culture.
-Keeping regular meeting agendas with designated tasks roles is a great way to ensure that each employee is taking ownership and accountability.
+It’s not enough to just talk about accountability - as a leader, you need to implement actionable steps to ensure that accountability is woven into the fabric of your organization.
+Keeping regular meeting agendas with designated tasks roles is a great way to ensure that each employee is accountable for their workload.
 You can also avail of great organizational tools such as Monday.com, Asana, or Click-Up, which serve to keep everyone accountable.
 One-on-ones and team meetings also serve as fantastic opportunities to build sustainable habits around accountability.
-Here are a few of the meeting questions that managers can add to their one-on-one agendas to make accountability a habit.

 Think about the practical ways in which you hold your team accountable.
 Do you use organizational tools to delegate tasks?
 Do you regularly attend one-on-ones and check-ins to ensure that each employee is getting their work done and being accountable for it?
 If not, what are the steps you can take to ensure this happens?